Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 <a name="resourceusage_get"></a>
 ## Getting Battery Usage Information of Resource

-To get battery usage information related with resource ID:
+To get battery usage information related to the resource ID:

 - Get the battery usage information of a particular resource over a specific duration of time.
-  To get resource ID use the `battery_monitor_resource_id_e` enum, and to get time duration type information use the `battery_monitor_duration_type_e` enum:
+  To get the resource ID, use the `battery_monitor_resource_id_e` enum and to get time duration type information, use the `battery_monitor_duration_type_e` enum:

     ```
     resource_id = BATTERY_MONITOR_RESOURCE_ID_DISPLAY;